csgno1/simpleMesh/README.md

 ## Assumptions...

-    Start with Openwrt images for Raspberry PIs, version n.nn (TBD)<br>
-    Internet gateway attaches at eth0<br>
+    Start with Openwrt images for Raspberry PIs, version n.nn (TBD) Internet gateway attaches at eth0
-    If internet is available on eth0, it's a gateway node.<br>
+    If internet is available on eth0, it's a gateway node.
-    If nothing is available on eth0, it's a mesh node.<br>
+    If nothing is available on eth0, it's a mesh node.

 ## Getting started
 <br>